 David F. Chang, M.D. is widely recognized as one of the top cataract surgeons in the world.
 He graduated Summa Cum Laude from Harvard College and earned his Medical Degree from Harvard Medical School.
 Dr. Chang completed his ophthalmology residency at the University of California, San Francisco, where he advanced to the rank of Clinical Professor of Ophthalmology in 1999.
-He has taught cataract surgery to ophthalmology residents in training for more than 30 years.
+He has taught cataract surgery to ophthalmology residents in training for more than 35 years.
 In 2006, Dr. Chang became only the third ophthalmologist to ever receive the Charlotte Baer Award honoring the outstanding clinical faculty member at the UCSF Medical School.

 Dr. Chang has authored 5 best-selling textbooks on cataract surgical techniques for ophthalmologists.
 Mastering Refractive IOLs covers advanced lens implants and is considered the most comprehensive textbook on the subject.
 He has served as Chief Medical Editor of EyeWorld, a leading trade journal which has a global circulation of more than 30,000 ophthalmologists.
 Dr. Chang has designed a number of popular cataract surgical instruments that bear his name and are used worldwide.
-As a clinical investigator, Dr. Chang was the first surgeon in the United States to implant the light adjustable lens implant and the first Northern California surgeon to implant a multifocal lens and the Symfony extended focus lens.
+As a clinical investigator, Dr. Chang was the first American surgeon to implant the light adjustable lens implant and the first Northern California surgeon to implant a multifocal lens and the Symfony extended focus lens.